rafed/rafed.github.io/content/experience/experience.md

     location: Banani, Dhaka
     date_start: '2017-03-01'
     date_end: '2017-05-30'
+    description: Worked as a requirement analyst for an ERP software to be developed for the Department of Military Lands & Cantonments, Mirpur DOHS

   - title: Requirement Analyst
     company: SoftCell Company Ltd
     location: Banani, Dhaka
     date_start: '2016-10-01'
     date_end: '2016-11-30'
+    description: Worked as a requirement analyst for a software to be developed for a law firm- The Law Sanctuary, Bijoynagar
 ---